EBay buys German technology company

-EBay Inc said on Thursday it bought BillSafe, a purchase and invoicing technology provider with clients in Germany, and will combine it with its PayPal online payments service, in a move to strengthen its e-commerce capabilities in Northern Europe.
+Dec 22 EBay Inc (EBAY.O) said on Thursday it bought BillSafe, a purchase and invoicing technology provider with clients in Germany, and will combine it with its PayPal online payments service, in a move to strengthen its e-commerce capabilities in Northern Europe.

 BillSafe's technology lets shoppers buy and receive an item and pay later once they get an invoice.
 It is the most common form of e-commerce payment in Germany, the Netherlands, Austria and Switzerland, eBay said.